JWierzbix/JWierzbix/README-MY RESUME.md

-- 👋 Hi, I’m @JWierzbix
+👋 Hi, I’m @JWierzbix.
-- Below you can find out a few things about me
+Below you can find out a few things about me.
 <!---
 *****************************
 ********* KNOWLEDGE *********